port-labs/port-docs/docs/tutorials/blueprint-basics.md

 :::

 :::tip Available Icons
 You will notice that in the image above the icon field already has the value `Microservice` filled in.
-In addition to the icon for `Microservice` Port also supports the following:

-`Airflow, Ansible, Argo, Aws, Azure, Blueprint, Bucket, Cloud, Cluster, CPU, Customer, Datadog, DefaultEntity, DefaultProperty, DeployedAt, Deployment, DevopsTool, Docs, Environment, Git, Github, GitVersion, GoogleCloud, GPU, Grafana, Jenkins, Lambda, Link, Lock, Microservice, Moon, Node, Okta, Package, Permission, Server, Service, Terraform`
+For a list of available icons refer to the [full icon list](../platform-overview/port-components/blueprint.md#full-icon-list)
 :::

 In order to create a Blueprint with the following properties, we will use the following JSON body: